Agni Muhurtham

-Agni Muhurtham is a 1987 Indian Malayalam film, directed and produced by Soman.
+Agni Muhurtham is a 1987 Indian Malayalam-language film, directed and produced by Soman.
 The film stars Urvashi, Ratheesh, Santhosh and Mala Aravindan in the lead roles.
 The film has musical score by S. P. Venkatesh.

+Plot

+Sudha, the daughter of an esteemed businessman, marries Vinayan, a small-time worker.
+After Vinayan takes the reigns of the family business in his hands, his father-in-law is found dead, and he is framed for murder.